-Located next to the German Heritage Garden, the Homestead will represent what is left of the dog-run home with large porches that stood on the property.
-The Homestead will be a green space for students will relax on a busy day.
-The lawn will be improved for students to enjoy and the rock foundation will provide an area for classes to gather outdoors on a beautiful day.
+Located next to the German Heritage Garden, the Homestead represents what is left of the dog-run home, showcasing large porches that stood on the original property.
+The Homestead is a peaceful green space for students to relax on a busy day.
+The lawn is set for students to enjoy and the rock foundation provides an area for classes to gather outdoors on a beautiful day.
 Given by Sharon and Kelly Burt, Brian Burt ’02 and Lindsay Burt Ratliff ’08.

 9. Sally Young Johnson Herb Garden*

 In its broadest definition, an herb is any plant used by humans.
-The Herb Garden will display culinary and medicinal species and those used for dyes, oils and fragrance.
-The Herb Garden will showcase techniques and varieties that are Texas tough.
+This garden displays culinary and medicinal species as well as herbs used for dyes, oils and fragrance.
+The Sally Young Johnson Herb Garden showcases techniques and varieties that are Texas tough.
 Given by Barry Johnson ’87, Joy ’20 and Jesse Johnson ’23 and Blooming Colors Nursery & Landscaping.

 No one knows exactly how old the Century Oak is, but consensus is that it dates back to about 1900, not too long after the 1876 opening of Texas A&M University.
 While this stately tree is an iconic part of campus, and many hope it will last for decades to come, it’s no secret that all trees can be weakened by age, construction activities, disease or other stress.
-The Gardens hope to preserve the legacy of the Century Oak and the traditions surrounding it by planting the Century Oak II.
+The Gardens has begun the work of preserving the legacy of the Century Oak and the traditions surrounding it by planting the Century Oak II.
 Given by Daniel D. Clinton Jr. ’52 and Kenneth B. Clinton ’53.

 12. Kelleher Pavilion Terrace*

-Adjacent to the iconic pavilion and its plaza, the sloping Pavilion Terrace will be a shady respite just steps from White Creek.
+Adjacent to the iconic pavilion and its plaza, the sloping Pavilion Terrace is a shady respite just steps from White Creek.
 The Terrace was given by J. Michael Kelleher ’81 and the Joan and Herb Kelleher Charitable Foundation.

-Set to hold 150 people, this octagon-shaped Pavilion will not only be an iconic silhouette for The Gardens at Texas A&M University, but also an illustrious symbol for the community.
-The versatile structure will be perfect for both outdoor and indoor events, such as banquets, cooking demonstrations and receptions.
+Set to hold groups of up to 100 people, this octagon-shaped Pavilion is not only an iconic silhouette for The Gardens at Texas A&M University, but also an illustrious symbol for the community.
+The versatile structure is perfect for both outdoor and indoor events, such as banquets, cooking demonstrations and receptions.

 14. Joe and Shirley Swinbank Farmer’s Market*

-Students and visitors will enjoy monthly or weekly visits to the Farmer’s Market for fresh produce.
-This will not only serve the community as a great source for nutritious groceries, but will also provide a venue where students can put entrepreneurial theories into practice.
+Students and visitors can enjoy monthly or weekly visits to the Farmer’s Market for fresh produce.
+This not only serves the community as a great source for nutritious groceries, but also provides a venue where students can put entrepreneurial theories into practice.
 Given by Shirley and Joe ’74 Swinbank.

 15. Eleanor and Curtis Taber ’62 Vegetable Farm Garden*

-From asparagus to zucchini, the vegetable garden will demonstrate how to grow vegetables successfully at a home, school or small farm garden.
-It will aim to reconnect students and visitors with the rewarding experience of gardening.
+From asparagus to zucchini, the vegetable garden demonstrates how to grow vegetables successfully at home, at school, or in a small farm garden.
+It aims to reconnect students and visitors with the rewarding experience of gardening.
 Given by Wendy ’91 and Steve Taber ’89 and Southwest Wholesale Nursery.

 16. Bird Garden*

-This bird-friendly habitat will feature flowers and plants that attract beautiful birds, along with bird houses and feeding and watering settings.
-In addition to being a venue for bird watching, the garden will be a place of solitude and respite for students.
+This bird-friendly habitat features flowers and plants that attract beautiful birds, along with bird houses and feeding and watering settings.
+In addition to being a venue for bird watching, this garden is a place of solitude and respite for students.
 Given by Elizabeth A. ’79 and Gary B. ’77 Young.

-The overlook will provide a serene view of White Creek and the flora and fauna that reside in that area.
-It will be the perfect place for students and visitors to be introduced to land management, water stewardship and best practices to preserve endangered riparian areas.
+The overlook provides a serene view of White Creek and the flora and fauna that reside in that area.
+It is the perfect place for students and visitors to be introduced to land management, water stewardship, and best practices to preserve endangered riparian areas.

 18. Landmark Nurseries Tree Park*

-Two dozen trees provide a united tree canopy throughout the park area used for picnics, studying or simply relaxing on a busy day.
-The Tree Park was given by Landmark Nurseries, Inc., Jim Prewitt and Kevin Norris.
+Two dozen trees are currently growing into a united tree canopy throughout the park area used for picnics, studying, or simply relaxing on a busy day.
+Given by Landmark Nurseries, Inc., Jim Prewitt and Kevin Norris.

 19. Morris and Lydia Norman Pecan Bottom*

-From a heathy hobby to a budding business, pecan trees have something for everyone.
-The Pecan Bottom will support educational programs for the growing industry and showcase the contribution of Texas A&M faculty over the past century.
+From a healthy hobby to a budding business, pecan trees have something for everyone.
+The Pecan Bottom supports educational programs for the growing industry and showcases the contribution of Texas A&M faculty over the past century.
 Given by Christie and Stephen ’82 Norman.

 20. Harriet and Joe B. Foster ’56 Maroon and White Garden*

-This colorful garden will be a must for Aggie ring pictures, graduation pictures and family photos.
+This colorful garden is a must for Aggie ring pictures, graduation pictures, and family photos.
+Each plant in this garden either is made up of or will bloom in either maroon or white.
 With many of the maroon plant varieties developed right here at the University, this space will be full of science as well as beauty.

 21. Food and Fiber Fields

-Small sections of field crops, such as sorghum, corn and cotton, complete with a single-span center-pivot irrigation system, will demonstrate agricultural production for numerous crops throughout the year.
+Small sections of field crops, such as sorghum, corn, and cotton, demonstrate agricultural production for numerous crops throughout the year.
+Complete with a single-span center-pivot irrigation system, this feature gives a small glimpse into the production process for these crops.

 Download the one pager